gmosx/normal-template/README.md

 * Meta template {#template /path/to/meta/template}
 * Block definitions to be injected in the meta template {#def name} .. {/#def}

+Please note that the paths in #include and #template include a leading '/'.

 The template compiler performs syntax error checks and detects unbalanced commands or not closed command tags.